 It is expected that the PI will discuss any proposals associated with state run programs, or TCMHCC programs with the program leads or medical directors.
-Any proposal that pertains to TCMHCC programs requires a letter of support from the Program Medical Director.
+Any proposal that pertains to TCMHCC programs requires an email indicating feedback from the Program Medical Director.
 Proposals that evaluate or research existing state-run programs require letters of support from the agency/organization running the program.
 If the proposal requires access to secondary data, attach any approvals provided to access the data.